 See also Warning section.

-Before using this medication, tell your doctor or pharmacist if you are allergic to ethinyl estradiol or levonorgestrel; or to other estrogens or progestins; or if you have any other allergies.
+Before taking levonorgestrel/ethinyl estradiol, tell your doctor or pharmacist if you are allergic to it; or to any estrogens (such as ethinyl estradiol, mestranol); or to any progestins (such as norethindrone, desogestrel); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-This medication should not be used if you have certain medical conditions.
-Before using this product, consult your doctor or pharmacist if you have: history of stroke or other blood clots (e.g., in the legs, eyes, lungs), blood clotting disorders (such as protein C or protein S deficiency), severe high blood pressure, abnormal breast exam, cancer (especially endometrial and breast cancer), diabetes that has caused...
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood clots (for example, in the legs, eyes, lungs), blood clotting disorders (such as protein C or protein S deficiency), high blood pressure, abnormal breast exam, cancer (especially endometrial and breast cancer), high cholesterol or triglyceride...

 Last reviewed on RxList: 12/5/2008